Automattic/wp-calypso/packages/wp-checkout/README.md

 When clicked, the button will call its `onClick` prop.
 The parent component must then call the `submitCheckout()` function that is exported by this package which will take a specific action based on its first argument.

-### submitCheckout()
+### submitCheckout({ paymentMethod, billingContact, items, total, onSuccess, onFailure, successRedirectUrl, failureRedirectUrl })

 Calling this function (which should only be done by the `CheckoutSubmitButton`) will take a specific action based on the payment method.
+Has one required argument which is an object of the form: `{ paymentMethod, billingContact, items, total, onSuccess, onFailure, successRedirectUrl, failureRedirectUrl }`.

 ### CheckoutStep